coverhound/active-redux/README.md

 how to put `firstName` and `lastName` together) and are able to persist themselves.

-#### Resources can be local or remote

-We should be able to have local and remote resources.
-Sometimes we want to be able to interact with resources locally for an extended period of time before persisting them via an API.

 ## Models

 Models are an object that read from a JSON-API resource.
 They define their own